Euler–Maclaurin formula: Asymptotic expansion of sums

 the gamma function Γ(z) is equal to (z − 1)! when z is a positive integer.
 This results in an asymptotic expansion for ψ^{(1)}(z).
 That expansion, in turn, serves as the starting point for one of the derivations of precise error estimates for Stirling's approximation of the factorial function.

 Examples

-If s is an integer greater than 1 we have:
+If s is an integer greater than 1 then we have the following asymptotic expansions as $n\to\infty$, using the Riemann zeta function $\zeta(s)$:

-Collecting the constants into a value of the Riemann zeta function, we can write an asymptotic expansion: